 Authorised and Regulated by the Financial Conduct Authority

-Complaints and compensation - We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact our Operations & Compliance Director, Darryl Carpenter, at the address shown above.
+We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact our Managing Director, Mark Barlow at the address shown above.
 The matter will be dealt with in line with our internal complaints procedure (written details are available on request).
 If you are still not satisfied, you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).

 We are covered by the Financial Services Compensation Scheme (FSCS) for our insurance mediation activities.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 If you are eligible to claim from the FSCS, compensation is available in relation to insurance advising and arranging as follows: